Professional History Papers Presentations Thesis Supervision Curriculum Vitae

 Research Interests

-- Modeling, analysis, and management of the Internet and other network-centric infrastructures
+- Modeling, analysis, and management of network-centric infrastructure systems

 - Attacker-Defender Models for Critical Infrastructure Systems